Graduate Program Policies and Procedures

 KEEPING ON TRACK: THE ANNUAL REVIEW PROCESS

-By April 1 every spring, each dual-title student should submit in writing an annual progress report form (see Appendix D), signed by you, the student, and your WGSS faculty adviser.
-Please submit this form via email to WGSSgradprogram@psu.edu as a PDF titled “LASTNAME_FIRSTNAME Annual Report 202X-202X.”
+By the end of the first week of May, each dual-title student should submit in writing an annual progress report form (see Appendix D), signed by you, the student, and your WGSS faculty adviser.
+Please submit this form via email to wgssgradprogram@psu.edu as a PDF titled “LASTNAME_FIRSTNAME Annual Report 202X-202X.”
+The DGS in WGSS will draft a report for each student, focusing on performance and progress within the dual-title program.

 TEACHING OPPORTUNITIES AND FUNDING

-We are pleased to offer a limited number of one-year teaching assistantships, which include tuition, stipend and health insurance, to both dual-title and graduate minor PhD students.
+Graduate Assistantships: We are pleased to offer a limited number of one-year graduate assistantships, which include tuition, stipend and health insurance, to dual-title and graduate minor PhD students.

-The deadline for the following academic year’s TA assignments is February 15, 2022.
+How to apply: The deadline for the following academic year’s TA assignments is typically around February 15 each year.
 The Director of Graduate Studies will send an email to all WGSS graduate students at least one month prior to the deadline.
-Priority will be given tothose students with all or most of their WGSS coursework completed, as well as previous teaching experience and a thoughtful feminist pedagogical approach.
+Priority will be given to those students with all or most of their WGSS coursework completed, as well as previous teaching experience and a thoughtful feminist pedagogical approach.

 Residential and online teaching appointments